-(b) Due to new federal regulations, students who first enroll in a program of study on or after July 1, 2012 at Atlantic Cape must have completed their High School Diploma or GED to qualify for Title IV (Federal) funding.
-Students who have not completed High School or earned a GED may still be eligible for State Aid .
+(b) Due to new federal regulations, students who first enroll in a program of study on or after July 1, 2012 at Atlantic Cape must have completed their High School Diploma or GED to qualify for Title IV (Federal) funding and NJ State funding (TAG).

 Satisfactory Academic Progress

 To be eligible for all sources of financial aid, a student must demonstrate "Satisfactory Academic Progress" towards a degree as defined by Atlantic Cape Financial Aid Office.
 This policy is not the same as the Academic Standing Policy governed by college Counseling and Support Services Office.
 Your entire academic record (all semesters) is evaluated whether or not you had financial aid.
 The Financial Aid Office will review your academic progress ONCE per year.
 Below are the requirements to maintain Satisfactory Academic Progress:

 There are two components determining your academic progress: Quantitative: Credits Attempted vs Credits Earned and Maximum Time frame.
 Qualitative: Grade Point Average